Watkins's conjecture for quadratic twists of Elliptic Curves with Prime Power Conductor: Introduction

-Another application of this Theorem is the following: An integer $D$ is a \textit{congruent number} if there exists a right triangle such that its sides are rational and its area equals $D$.
-An important problem in Number Theory is to know when an integer number $D$ is a congruent number, which is equivalent to know if the elliptic curve $y^2=x^3-D^2x$ has positive Mordell-Weil rank $r$, see \cite{koblitz2012introduction}.
+Another application of this theorem is the following: An integer $D$ is a \textit{congruent number} if there exists a right triangle such that its sides are rational and its area equals $D$.
+An important problem in number theory is to know when an integer number $D$ is a congruent number, which is equivalent to know if the elliptic curve $y^2=x^3-D^2x$ has positive Mordell-Weil rank $r$, see \cite{koblitz2012introduction}.
 A crucial observation is that for an integer $D$, $E^{(D)}:y^2=x^3-D^2x$ is the quadratic twist by $D$ of the elliptic curve $E: y^2=x^3-x$, which has conductor $32$.
-Applying Theorem 1.2 in \cite{esparza2021conjecture}, we have that for a positive squarefree integer $D$, with $\omega(D)\geq 12$, Watkins' conjecture holds for $E^{(D)}$.
+Applying \cite[Theorem 1.2]{esparza2021conjecture}, we have that for a positive squarefree integer $D$, with $\omega(D)\geq 12$, Watkins's conjecture holds for $E^{(D)}$.
 Thanks to Theorem \ref{main theorem}, we show this conjecture unconditionally.
-More precisely: \begin{corollary} Watkins' conjecture holds for all congruent curves $E^{(D)}:y^2=x^3-D^2x$. \end{corollary} Since the elliptic curve $y^2=x^3-x$ has Complex Multiplication by $\Z[i]$ we can do quartic twists over it.
+More precisely: \begin{corollary} Watkins's conjecture holds for all congruent curves $E^{(D)}:y^2=x^3-D^2x$. \end{corollary} Since the elliptic curve $y^2=x^3-x$ has complex multiplication by $\Z[i]$ we may consider its quartic twists.
 However, the process we use to prove Theorem \ref{main theorem} seems not useful for quartic twists, since we need to find a lower bound of the $2$-adic valuation of an infinite product.
 Although we cannot give an applicable lower bound for $\nu_2(m_E)$, we found an alternative process that provides us a lower bound of $\nu_2(\delta_E)$. \begin{theorem} Let $d$ be an odd squarefree integer and $D$ any divisor of $d$.
 For the elliptic curve $E:y^2=x^3-dD^2x$ we have that